scottdmccarter/Prog-Sum-2/README.md

  ### Account Page
  In the account page you can view your own favourite pokemon.
 From here you can also easily remove Pokemon from your favourites.

+## General Usage Notes
- **\*N.B.** The Pokemon API has a fixed limit of 100 API requests per IP address per minute, this has never been an issue during development, but it should be noted
+ **N.B.** The Pokemon API has a fixed limit of 100 API requests per IP address per minute, this has never been an issue during development, but it should be noted

+ * The Webpage is designed to be responsive, with effective layouts on both mobile and desktop.
+However the page should be refreshed in order to fully adjust to the different device.
+ * Users are free to create their own profiles or login using Google, but there are also 5 test accounts available, should you wish to experiment with viewing other user's favourite pokemon, for example.
+ (These users all have the form, _username:_ testX, _password:_ passwordX, where X is a number from 1 to 5, eg. test1 & password1 )